 Excellence in Teaching Awards

-Ball State’s Innovation in Teaching, Assessment, and Scholarship (ITAS) and the Office of the Provost sponsor these awards.
+Ball State’s Office of Educational Excellence (OEE) and the Office of the Provost sponsor these awards.
 The award recognizes some of our most creative and deserving faculty for their roles as teachers.

 Each year, students are asked to nominate teachers for their expertise, dedication, and talent in the classroom.
 To nominate the teacher who has really made a difference in their life as a student, students go to a link in Blackboard.
 When nominations are complete, the top vote getters move on to a second round where a selection committee, comprised of past award winners and students, choose the winner.
 The award winners are given an opportunity to teach a specially designed “dream course,” the course they have always wanted to teach.

 Established more than a decade ago courtesy of gifts from Victor Lawhead, former dean of Ball State's undergraduate programs, and his wife, Doris Lawhead, a former academic adviser, the Lawhead Award is presented annually and is based on teaching evaluations, contribution to the University Core Curriculum, freshmen activities, service to the community, and support from faculty and students.

 Established in 2002, this award honors a full-time faculty member who has proven to be the most dedicated to teaching extended education courses at off-campus distance education sites.
 The award was named after Joseph Rawlings, dean emeritus of the School of Extended Education.
 Rawlings worked nearly 20 years to create and develop the university's distance learning program.